-Stop using the same handful of sanitized stock photos for all of your marketing collateral.
+Stop using the same handful of sanitized stock photos in every piece of digital marketing for financial services.
 Instead, share photos of local tellers and bank managers serving customers and volunteering in their communities.
 Digital asset management software makes it easy to store and share brand-approved images.
-Include these images in your local bank marketing ideas to boost brand image and build trust—all it takes is a friendly face!
+Include these images in your local bank marketing ideas to control your brand image and build trust—all it takes is a friendly face!

 5. Optimize Bank Marketing for Local Searches

 Bank branches can’t survive solely on foot traffic and word of mouth.
 They need to be easy to find online too.
-Searching for a bank by name may help consumers find its national website, but what happens when they search for products and services in their area?
+Searching for unique bank names may help consumers find a national website, but what happens when they search for products and services in their area?
 With the help of localized digital marketing, your local bank branch can appear at the top of their results.

 - Announce local branch news with press release distribution services.
 Be sure to use the branch’s city in the release’s title and link to the webpage dedicated to that specific branch.

 - Sharing images of your new bank location or events hosted by the branch?
-Before you upload, rename image files to include the bank’s name and location.
+Before you upload, rename image files to include the unique bank names and locations.
 Add city and state tags to alt text in images for an added boost.